Éric Deslauriers: Professional career

 After trying out for the Pittsburgh Steelers of the National Football League, Deslauriers signed a 4-year contract with the Montreal Alouettes of the Canadian Football League.
-He was Montreal's 7th overall draft pick in the 2006 CFL Draft.
+He was Montreal's 7th overall draft pick in the 2006 CFL draft.
 In his first year with limited playing time in 2007, he had 23 receptions for 325 yards and one touchdown.
 He finished his career having played in 115 regular season games, recording 99 receptions for 1,334 yards and three touchdowns.

 Administrative career

 Deslauriers retired as a player in February 2016 but stayed with the Alouettes as a football operations assistant and scout.
 He was named as the team's Player Personnel Coordinator on July 18, 2019 shortly after the dismissal of the team's general manager, Kavis Reed.
 He was promoted to Director of Football Operations after the 2019 Montreal Alouettes season on December 18, 2019.

+On January 10, 2025, it was announced that Deslauriers had joined the Winnipeg Blue Bombers as a senior director of player personnel.